ba32107/dotnet-chrome-native-messaging/docs/Chrome.NativeMessaging.md

 });
 ```

-Additionally, you can send messages to Chrome at any time, independent of the listening loops by using `SendMessage` or `SendMessageAsync`:
+Additionally, you can send messages to Chrome at any time, independently of the listening loops by using `SendMessage` or `SendMessageAsync`:
 ```C#
 host.Send(myMessageAsJson);
 // or